 - sharing of data and methodologies to address analytical challenges and facilitate prompt detection and identification of emerging psychoactive substances;

-- Sharing of information on novel forms of drug submissions
+- sharing of information on novel forms of drug submissions; and

-- Opportunity for scientific forensic surveys to gather information rapidly
+- opportunities for scientific forensic surveys to gather information quickly.

 NFLIS began in September 1997 as a systematic data collection of drug chemistry analysis results from local, State, and Federal forensic laboratories.
 Since its inception in August 2017, Synth-Opioids has been bridging multiple disciplines and jurisdictions in forensic science to enable rapid sharing of information related to emerging psychoactive substances.